bufbuild-ru/docs/docs/reference/protovalidate/rules/string_rules/index.md

 ## email

-`email` specifies that the field value must be a valid email address, for example "foo@example.com".Conforms to the definition for a valid email address from the [HTML standard](https://html.spec.whatwg.org/multipage/input.html#valid-e-mail-address).
-Note that this standard willfully deviates from [RFC 5322](https://datatracker.ietf.org/doc/html/rfc5322), which allows many unexpected forms of email addresses and will easily match a typographical error.If the field value isn't a valid email address, an error message will be generated.
+`email` specifies that the field value must be a valid email address, for example "foo@example.com".

+Conforms to the definition for a valid email address from the [HTML standard](https://html.spec.whatwg.org/multipage/input.html#valid-e-mail-address).
+Note that this standard willfully deviates from [RFC 5322](https://datatracker.ietf.org/doc/html/rfc5322), which allows many unexpected forms of email addresses and will easily match a typographical error.

+If the field value isn't a valid email address, an error message will be generated.

 ::: info string.email example